Mavamaarten/YoutubeToMp3/README.md

 YoutubeToMp3
 ============
-My first github repo!
-Woohoo!
+This is my first github repo, if you see weird things popping up, that's me just experimenting with stuff.
-Anyways.
-This is a YouTube to mp3 converter I wrote.
-Excuse me for the horrible names for my classes, I seriously could not think of anything better.
+Anyways, this is a YouTube to mp3 converter I wrote.
+The UI has the main focus here, I like good looking applications.
-Not all exceptions are properly handled as of right now, I might do that in the future.
-My main focus was, as always, the UI.
+Only the audio is downloaded, no bandwidth is wasted on downloading the video you're discarding during conversion.
+The .mp4 is converted to .mp3 using ffmpeg.

+#Features
+- Nice UI
+- Only downloads audio, no video
+- Converts to mp3 with VBR up to 320kbps using ffmpeg
+- Threaded & async

 #Todo
 - Let the user select a format and bitrate (right now it just picks the highest quality available)
-- Handle exceptions (When you do weird stuff, it might fuck up)
-- Let the user select a directory to save the file in
+- Let the user select a directory to save the file in (right now it just downloads to your desktop)
-- Clean up the mp4 afterwards
+- Automatic id3 tagging?